Desert Biking Club Of Kuwait

 Where to Buy

 There is a limited choice of tyres available in Kuwait; better to bring them from outside.
-Tubes and Slime can be bought from The Bike Doctor, Extreme Sports, ACE and Go Sports.
-The Bike Doctor assistants will happily fit them for a small fee.
+Tubes and Slime can be bought from Extreme Sports, ACE and Decathlon.
 See above “Buying a Bike” for more info.

 Further information about tyres and tubes: www.sheldonbrown.com/tires.html